wp-plugins/pinterest-pin-it-button/readme.txt

-=== Pinterest "Pin It" Button Lite ===
+=== Pinterest "Pin It" Button ===
 Contributors: pderksen
 Tags: pinterest, pin it, social
-Requires at least: 3.1
+Requires at least: 3.2
-Tested up to: 3.4.2
+Tested up to: 3.5-beta3
 Stable tag: trunk

-Add a Pinterest "Pin It" Button to your site to let your visitors easily pin your awesome content!
+Add a Pinterest "Pin It" Button to your site and encourage your visitors pin your awesome content!

 == Description ==

-Add a Simple "Pin It" Button to Your Posts in 2 Minutes!
+Add a Simple Pinterest "Pin It" Button to Your Posts in 2 Minutes!

-###"Pin It" Button Lite Features:###
+###Pinterest "Pin It" Button Features:###

 * Let the reader select an image from a popup (or)
 * Specify image to pin on each post